jeffvella/EntitasGenerics/README.md

 This project includes an adaptation of the example: https://github.com/RomanZhu/Match-Line-Entitas-ECS

-# Details #
+# Goals #

+* Remove all code generation from Entitas.
-* Designed to work on top of Entitas, without changes to the existing Entitas core.
+* Function on top of the latest official Entitas version without modifications.
-* The Good stuff is located in: "Assets\Libs\Entitas-Generics" folder.
-* Includes a WPF App (Non-Unity) version of the MatchLine game upon the same Entitas-based game core.
+* Maintain no heap allocations (outside of initialization obviously).
+* Maintain performance on par with generated-code.
+* Maintain all Entitas features.
+* Keep usage/syntax as close as possible to the original.

 # Dependencies #

 * Entitas v1.13.0
 * Unity 2019.1

-# Differences from Standard Entitas #
+# Usage #

 ##### Defining Contexts #####

-A container for contexts should be created.
+A container for contexts needs to be created.

     public class Contexts
     {